 Yes.
 As noted here, you can collect the patient responsibility upfront from Medicare patients.
 However, you must “refund as promptly as possible any money incorrectly collected from Medicare beneficiaries or from someone on their behalf.”

 If we’ve sent a patient multiple past-due balance notices and he or she still has not paid, can we write that amount off, or do we have to send the patient to collections?

 As we mentioned above, providers should always try to collect these amounts on a routine basis, and in many cases, it is illegal for providers to waive copayments or deductibles.
 Now, if you’ve been unable to collect past-due balances despite repeated attempts—and the patient has not demonstrated a financial hardship—then you have the choice of either sending the patient to collections or writing off the unpaid balance.
-As explained here, both options come with caveats to consider.
+As explained in this article, both options come with caveats to consider.
 For example, the collections process may “send the patient into crisis or cause the patient to take legal action against the doctor.”
 And write-offs are not always possible—or legal—per individual payer contracts.
 Thus, before you resort to either option, we recommend exhausting all other strategies—including offering to put the patient on a payment plan (as explained above).